About The Miracle League

 We conservatively estimate that 250 – 300 children with disabilities will participate in Miracle League baseball programming in the first year.
 Over 10,000 children in Louisville and the surrounding area (within a 45 minute radius) have been identified with a disability that would make them eligible to play baseball in a Miracle League program rather than struggling with the obstacles and safety concerns associated with a traditional baseball league.

-The main focus of this initiative is the creation and development of the Little League-size baseball field with the no-fault pour and play surface that allows children with all types of disabilities to play safely.
+The main focus of this initiative was to create and develop the Little League-size baseball field with the no-fault pour and play surface that allows children with all types of disabilities to play safely.
 The field is fully accessible to wheelchairs and safe for children with other disabilities as it is a completely smooth, softer surface that allows for safe play.

-A fully accessible playground and splash pad will be adjacent to the baseball facility as a supportive aspect of the project.
+A fully accessible playground is adjacent to the baseball facility and the future splash pad will also be adjacent to the baseball facility as a supportive aspect of the project.
 It will be the first multi-purpose play area in a Metro Park in the southeast section of Jefferson County.
 The addition of these facilities opens up potential usage to tens of thousands of area children.
 Families will have the opportunity for all their children to play together in one place –and maybe equally as important is creating a safe environment that the parents and families of these children can not only watch, but also enjoy seeing their children playing ball.

 The following summarizes the primary elements of the project:

 • Baseball field as described is slightly smaller than a regular-sized Little League field;